winbergoscar0/Moveer/README.md

 ### Want to try it out?
 Or do you need support?
 Join the official Moveer discord!
-Try it out with a friend by joining [HERE](https://discord.gg/KqaEfhb)
+Join us with the following link https://discord.gg/KqaEfhb and tag a moderator for assistance!
 ### Invite Moveer to your discord using the link below!

-Invite the bot using the link below or host it yourself!
+Invite the bot to your server using the link below or host it yourself!

 [Invite me!](https://discordapp.com/api/oauth2/authorize?client_id=400724460203802624&permissions=16777216&scope=bot)